Large kiln body riveted and welded components

 Dimensional Inspection

-5. Specification Range
+V. Specification Range

 Kiln Type

-Specification (Diameter × Length)
+Specifications (Diameter × Length)

-Weight Range
+Weight range

-Small and Medium Cement Rotary Kilns
+Small and Medium-Sized Cement Rotary Kilns

-Large Cement Rotary Kilns
+Large Cement Rotary Kiln

-High-temperature section uses 15CrMoR thick plate (≥50mm)
+High-temperature section uses 15CrMoR thick plates (≥50mm)

-Metallurgical Lime Kilns
+Metallurgical Lime Kiln

-Extra-long shell + heavy-duty support structure
+Extra-long cylindrical body + heavy-duty support structure

 Keywords